 School Clubs

-Starting this September, Premier Education has become our wrap around care provider.
+Premier Education is our wrap around care provider.
 As well as providing breakfast (7:30am - 8:40am) and after school care (3:15pm - 6:00pm), they also offer a wide range of clubs including Forest School, a variety of sports and Expressive Arts.

 St Michaels Clubs